Battle of Baghuz Fawqani: Developments during the battle

 Both before and throughout the battle, immense focus was put on the surrounding humanitarian situation in the IS enclave.
 The SDF helped transfer tens of thousands of civilians to internally displaced persons camps in northeast Syria while also holding over 1,000 captured IS suspects and their family members as a result of their conquests.
 Both the SDF and the U.S. began urging nations abroad to repatriate the captured jihadists during the later stages of the battle.

 By 1 March, the population of the Al-Hawl refugee camp soared past 50,000, due to the massive civilian evacuations from the Baghuz Fawqani region.
 Aid organizations feared that dysentery and other diseases could break out from the overflowing camp.
 The United Nations stated that 84 people, mostly children, died on the way to Al-Hawl, since December 2018.
-This number was raised to 100 by the end of the battle, and the refugee camp had swelled to at least 74,000 people.
+This number was raised to 100 by the end of the battle, and the refugee camp population had swelled to at least 74,000 people.

 On 7 March, in regards to the evacuations, CENTCOM commander Gen. Joseph Votel stated that he believed that surrendered IS fighters were largely "unrepentant, unbroken and radicalized," and were waiting "for the right time to resurge".
 "We will need to maintain a vigilant offensive against this now widely dispersed and disaggregated organization that includes leaders, fighters, facilitators, resources and toxic ideology," he added.
 This view was supported by subsequent interviews with surrendered IS militants and some of their family members.
 By 9 March, one month into the protracted battle/stand-off, many evacuating IS militants and their families reportedly remained unrepentant and devoted to the "caliphate" and hoped for future "conquests".